openpathsampling/openpathsampling/docs/topics/tis_analysis.rst

 conditional probability that a path ends in :math:`B` (before any other state) given that it exits :math:`\lambda_0`.
 We refer to this conditional probability as the "transition probability" for the transition :math:`A\to B`.
-Note that the formally, :math:`\lambda` should also be subscripted by the interface set that it refers to (and in MSTIS, the state label is often used to stand in for the only interface set).
+Note that the formally, :math:`\lambda` should also be labeled by the interface set that it refers to (and in MSTIS, the state label is often used to stand in for the only interface set).
 In the :math:`A\to B` transition, there is only one interface set, so there is no possibility of confusion.

+This equation focuses on the rate, but one of the important advantages of TIS is that other quantities, such as projections of the committor probability or of the free energy landscape, can be obtained from the same information as the TIS rates by using the reweighted path ensemble.

 All TIS simulations make this split.
 In the following, we'll discuss the various ways to calculate the flux, and then we'll discuss approaches for